fastify/fastify-vite/README.md

 ## Deployment

-If you try to run any of the examples without the `--dev` flag, you'll be greeted with an error message:
+If you try to run any of the [`examples/`](https://github.com/fastify/fastify-vite/tree/dev/examples) without the `--dev` flag, you'll be greeted with an error message:

 ```
 % node server.js